A Quick Guide to Perfecting Your Ecommerce Customer Service Strategy

 - Why is it taking so long for my item to ship?

 This is where installing and optimizing a sophisticated live chat widget on your ecommerce website is worth its weight in gold.
-Not only does this enable you to help customers in real-time, but by utilizing software like Gorgias and integrating your online store with ShipBob, you can proactively answer customer questions about shipping quickly.
+Not only does this enable you to help customers in real-time, but by utilizing software like Gorgias and integrating your online store with ShipBob, you can proactively answer customer questions about shipping quickly to have seamless customer support and shipping data in one place to streamline any post-purchase order inquiries and actions.

 By ‘proactive,’ we mean initiating conversations with website visitors without waiting for customers to contact you.
 A well-timed message that pops out of your live chat box can be exactly what most customers need to get the info they’re desperately searching for.